How To Pay For Parking in Nairobi On Your Smartphone

 - City Hall has about 12,000 parking slots.

-- Note: You will not pay any fees on Saturdays from 2.PM, Sunday and during public holidays is free.
+- Note: You will not pay any fees on Saturdays from 2.PM, Sunday and during public holidays.

 Rules and Regulations